rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Poisoning.md

 # Vary Header
 The rudimentary way that the Vary header is often used can also provide attackers with a helping hand.
-The Vary header specifies a list of additional headers that should be treated as part of the cache key even if they are normally unkeyed.
+The **Vary header** specifies a list of additional headers that should be treated as part of the cache key even if they are normally unkeyed.
-Note: Some CDNs, such as Cloudflare, ignore the Vary header.
+***Note: Some CDNs, such as Cloudflare, ignore the Vary header.***
 See Selective Poisoning below.

 # Prevention
-Only cache files that are truly static
+- Only cache files that are truly static
-Review the caching configuration for your origin web server and ensure you are caching files that are static and do not depend on user input in any way.
+- Review the caching configuration for your origin web server and ensure you are caching files that are static and do not depend on user input in any way.

     Which file extensions does Cloudflare cache for static content?
     How Do I Tell Cloudflare What to Cache?
     Do not trust data in HTTP headers
     Client-side vulnerabilities are often exploited through HTTP headers, including cross-site scripting (XSS).
     In general, you should not trust the data in HTTP headers and as such:
     Do not rely on values in HTTP headers if they are not part of your cache key.
     Never return HTTP headers to users in cached content.
-Do not trust GET request bodies
-Cloudflare caches contents of GET request bodies, but they are not included in the cache key.
-GET request bodies should be considered untrusted and should not modify the contents of a response.
-If a GET body can change the contents of a response, consider bypassing cache or using a POST request.

 # Cache Poisoning Web Apps with HTTP Headers
 ## Varnish Headers